narusas/nexus-sync/README.md

 Until sonatype nexus 2, All maven artifact is just file and folder, so just copy or upload `storage` folder for sync to respositories

 But nexus 3 stores artifact into DB.
-So only sync option is call web API, sadly.
+So only sync option is calling web API, sadly.

 So I have made this script.